roman-milk/roman-milk.github.io/danny.md

  "I love my husband Dan and even though he wasn't getting the job done in the bedroom I didn't want to lose him.
 If he was suspicious enough to put private detectives on me he would have eventually found out what I was doing and I couldn't have that.
 The only solution for me was to quit cold turkey before he could find out anything."

  I smiled and told her that I understood, but that she needed to be on her guard around me and that I'd probably have a hard time keeping my hands off of her even if she was my mother in law.
 I was kidding of course, but I wasn't all that sure that she was when she told me she would probably have a hard time keeping hers off of me.
 And in fact neither of us could do it.
-Over the next several years whenever we were around each other and no one was looking I would fondle her tits or ass and mumble something like: Report_Story #3
+Over the next several years whenever we were around each other and no one was looking I would fondle her tits or ass and mumble something like: